phatblat/Fetchable/README.md

 This is a small pod with a default implementation of the `NSFetchedResultsControllerDelegate` protocol.
 There is one for `UITableViewController` and one for `UICollectionViewController` as well.
 An FRC delegate implementation can be much more efficient at at updating these "list-o-things" views when compared to reloading the entire table (and triggering much larger redraws).

-This pod effectively eliminates the boilerplate code to connect an `NSFetchedResultsController` and pipe its updates into one of the aforementioned views.
-It goes one step further in extracting the DataSource protocol implementations into separate classes to make it easier to customize them by providing your own implementation.
+This pod effectively eliminates the boilerplate code to connect an `NSFetchedResultsController` and pipe its updates into one of the aforementioned view controllers.
+It goes one step further in extracting the DataSource protocol implementations into separate classes to make it easier for you to customize them by providing your own implementation.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Example directory first.

+`pod try Fetchable` is a short way to do this, but still doesn't run `pod install` for you.

 ## Requirements